stonepros/stone/doc/stonefs/createfs.rst

 Note that EC overwrites are only supported when using OSDS with the BlueStore backend.

-You may not use Erasure Coded pools as CephFS metadata pools, because CephFS metadata is stored using RADOS *OMAP* data structures, which EC pools cannot store.
+You may not use Erasure Coded pools as StoneFS metadata pools, because StoneFS metadata is stored using RADOS *OMAP* data structures, which EC pools cannot store.